Ingram-01/geostack-docs/docs/source/index.rst

 Welcome to Geostack documentation!
 ===================================

 This is the official geostack documentation.
-Where you can find in-depth documentation for expressions and links but also for single slots.__
+Here you can find an in-depth documentation for expressions and links and slots usage.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.